Arctic Monkeys: Legacy and influence

 According to Vice, "in Britain at least, Arctic Monkeys have reached a point where they are too enormous, too beloved a force to truly fail" and are probably the UK's biggest, most culturally important band.
 Vice further states that they are "the band that your friends whose music taste can otherwise be described as "Match of the Day-wave" are desperate to see perform live; the band dads and little brothers have in common—simply because throughout their career, they have remained consistent, while their peers in both sound and age have failed to keep similar longevity."
-English poet John Cooper Clarke praised the band as "the nearest thing" to the Beatles.
+English poet John Cooper Clarke praised the band as "the nearest thing" to the Beatles, a sentiment also shared by former NME editor Conor McNicholas, who further called them "one of the most important British bands of all time".
 Radio X has also named Arctic Monkeys as one of the best bands of all time.

 Following the success of Whatever People Say I Am, That's What I'm Not, some critics cited the Arctic Monkeys as revolutionising the way people find music as they built a fanbase on the basis of a few demos shared by fans through the internet.
 The album was highly praised by critics for its depiction of youth British culture and for resurging British indie music that had waned after the 1990s, with NME declaring the Arctic Monkeys "Our Generation's Most Important Band."